philippdre/omniCLIP/README.md

 # omniCLIP
-omniCLIP is a Bayesian peak caller that can be applied to data from CLIP-Seq data to detect regulatory elements in RNAs.
+omniCLIP is a Bayesian peak caller that can be applied to data from CLIP-Seq experiments to detect regulatory elements in RNAs.

 ## Overview